Understanding the Intersections of Race, Gender, and Gifted Education

 An Anthology By and About Talented Black Girls and Women in STEM

 A volume in the series: Contemporary Perspectives on Multicultural Gifted Education.
 Editor(s): Donna Y. Ford, Ohio State University.
 Malik S. Henfield, Loyola University Chicago.

 This book seeks to understand the complexities of talented and high-performing Black girls and women in STEM across the P-20 trajectory.
-Analogously, this volume aims to understand the intersections between giftedness, its identification, and racial, gender, and academic discipline identity.
+Analogously, this volume aims to understand the intersections between giftedness, its identification, and racial, gender, and academic discipline identities.
 The dearth of literature on this subject suggests that Black girls and women have unique experiences in gifted programming, in large part because of factors associated with gifted programs in general.
 Key factors affecting Black students, and Black girls in particular, are identification and underrepresentation.
 These factors can be shaped by interlocking systems of racism, classism, gender bias, and other forms of oppression.